FeedTheMEe/neutralinojs-vite-vue-ts-template/README.md

 4. Setup the frontend part: `yarn && yarn run build`

+5. Create a temporary folder in the main project folder called `.tmp` and into it create an empty `auth_info.json`

-5. !IMPORTANT!
+6. !IMPORTANT!
 Create a symlink for auth_info (necessary for the backend to work): `cd src && rm ./auth_info.json && ln -s ~/home/yourusername/path/to/your/project/.tmp/auth_info.json ./auth_info.json`

 And you're done with the setup!
 Yes, it was that easy.